 So you can expect a lot more positive effects than weight loss if you decide to give intermittent fasting a try.

 Once you decide which method of IF you want to try, your food choices are also important.
-You still want to stick with lean proteins, complex carbs, fruits, vegetables and healthy fats.
+While there is no official fasting guide to follow, a good rule of thumb is to stick with lean proteins, complex carbs, fruits, vegetables and healthy fats.
 All your fasting efforts will go to waste if you decide to eat mostly junk during your eating window.

 Side Effects of IF

-Fasting is not without some side effects if you haven’t done it before.
+If you are an intermittent fasting beginner, you should know that there are some side effects to watch out for–especially if you have never done it before.
 This doesn’t mean you shouldn’t try it, but you should know what to expect.
 The most common side effects are:

 - Extreme hunger